 If you’re leaving packets in cupboards or drawers, tape them down to deter any prying hands.

-Silica gel packets will stop working after a while, as they will become full of moisture themselves and lose effectiveness.
+You should also note that silica gel packets will stop working after a while, as they become full of the moisture they’ve absorbed and, therefore, lose their effectiveness.